agilajah/agilajah.github.io/_posts/2020-05-23-eid-al-fitr-2020-neurafarm-contribution.md

 ## What's next?

 This pandemic has change a lot of things.
 Including they way we work, play, and communicate.
 During this unprecedented situation, various new things have emerged: the so called new normal, new habit, new experiences, new insights, and of course, new problems.
-But we believe that along with problemw, there lie opportunies.
+But we believe that along with problems, there lie opportunies.
 Opportunity to reflect and rethink everything, including how could we fulfill our demand for food.
 For the more resilient food system.

 Still with the same goals, and mission.
 We'll continue to strive for a sustainable agriculture, where we could fulfill our demand for food without compromising our generation.